hannesdatta/course-dprep/content/docs/course/syllabus.md

 --><!--, work on virtual machines on AWS EC2, and write basic code in SQL-->

 <!--, MySQL, MongoDB and Amazon Web Services (AWS) EC2 and S3-->

+## Resit policy

+Students can fail this course in three situations:

+1. If students do not pass the exam, they cannot pass this course.
+        Required action: Students will have to take the exam resit.
+    If students are not part of a team, they cannot obtain a grade for the team project, and hence cannot pass this course.
+        Required action: Re-enroll in this course’s next edition, and ensure you are part of a team.
+    If students pass the exam, but fail the team project (after SPA correction), their total course grade may be lower than 5.5, and hence students fail this course.
+        Required action: Correct team project on the basis of the course coordinator’s grading report, and hand it in again within 2 weeks after publication of the final grades in this course (submission on Canvas).
+Only students who fail this course are eligible to have their team projects re-graded.